Aestas16/ulearning-helper/README.md

 # ulearning-helper
-Automatically check in without any assistance from your classmates.
+Automatically check-in without any assistance from your classmates.

 QR-code check-in has not supported yet. (working...)
 ## Install